 - Over-the-counter pain medications that can reduce the pain and swelling around the affected big toe

-Call us to evaluate if you may need surgery for your bunion!
+Call us to evaluate if you may need a bunion or bunionette treatment in Singapore today!

 Bunion surgery, also known as hallux valgus correction, involves removing the bony bump and correcting the alignment of the big toe joint.
 Small cuts in the bones will be performed and fixed with small titanium screws to restore the alignment.